axelvaldez/radical-companies/_posts/rFiction/First of Earth/E03-give-him-back.markdown

  <p>Vic figured out how to broadcast fear.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">The Big Nothing</h1>
  <p>It was total darkness.
 The emergency lights had not come on, so it was as dark as she’s never experienced before.
 And quiet.
 Very quiet.
-She…</p>
+She&hellip;</p>
  <p>What was going on?</p>
  <p>Sammie was starting to panic, something else she’s never experienced before.
 She couldn’t do much, locked in as she was.
-Except… she heard a hum.
+Except&hellip; she heard a hum.
 She tried the door and it was unlocked.
 Of course, the magnetically locked door would be unlocked and her room was no longer acoustically isolated.</p>
  <p>OK, she was no longer panicking, she could think again.
 The unlocked door gave her a place to start.
 And a way out.</p>
  <p>It seemed like everybody was out in the hallways.
 The hum she had heard was now a roar of voices.
 It was crazy.</p>
  <p>“My baby is going to die!” somebody screamed.
 Evidently somebody had an intensive care baby and without power the poor thing was doomed.</p>
  <p>And then the power came back on.
 From a sea of voices to the familiar lights and total silence, in an instant.</p>
- <p>After a few minutes of staring at each other, a voice came through our devices, “Vic found the problem… well… OK.
+ <p>After a few minutes of staring at each other, a voice came through our devices, “Vic found the problem&hellip; well&hellip; OK.
 One more time, Vic brought back our power, but he doesn’t yet know what caused it to go down.”
 At which point Sammie felt hands holding her and leading her back to her quarters.
 This time the door was firmly locked behind.
 And about time, so she could get back to her Mods.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
- <span style="float:left; "><a href="">Previous <</a></span>
+ <span style="float:left; "><a href="E02-sweet-home-chicago">< Previous</a></span>
- <span style="float:right; "><a href="https://radicalcompanies.com/2022/03/02/e04-a-fear-fest">> Next</a></span>
+ <span style="float:right; "><a href="E04-a-fear-fest">Next ></a></span>
 </div>

 <h1 style="font-size:50px; font-family:Courier New, monospace; text-align:center; margin: 60 0 20 0; ">FURTHER READING</h1>
  <ul>
   <li><a>The Hidden Masters – Notes</a></li>
   <li><a href="https://en.wikipedia.org/wiki/Moons_of_Jupiter">Moons of Jupiter</a></li>
-  <li><a href="https://www.sciencemagazinedigital.org/sciencemagazine/18_december_2020/MobilePagedArticle.action?articleId=1646790&app=false#articleId1646790">A gatekeeper for learning</a> (see <a>AnchorMod</a>)</li>
+  <li><a>A gatekeeper for learning</a> (see <a>AnchorMod</a>)</li>
   <li><a>Narrative Arc</a></li>
   <li><a>Future Tech and Culture</a></li>
   <li><a>Resources</a></li>